 Long hair might not fly in a job interview or with your girlfriend’s parents, but you’ll get respect in these 11 places where long hair gets you street cred.

 You might not have noticed before.
 When you had short hair it rarely caught your attention.
 Now you notice.
 Flowing, ponytail’d, tied up or braided, you see other guys with long hair.
 You might even wonder things like, how long has he been growing it?
 What kind of hair ties are those?
 What kind of conditioner does he use?
 Well…even if you don’t ask yourself those questions, now that you have long hair you probably notice other guys with long hair.
 What do you do when you see them?
 Until now, maybe you’ve done nothing.
 But the truth is, we are a community.
 Longhair Godfather Bill Choisser estimates 2%-5% of the adult male population has long hair.
 That’s only 2-5 out of every 100 guys.
-But so do other things.
-Straight or curly, neat or messy, tied up or loose and flowing, we’ve made the choice to grow our hair. …
+That Fact Alone Makes Us A Community But so do other things.
+Straight or curly, neat or messy, tied up or loose and flowing, …

 For 12 years the Longhairs have embarked on an annual New Year’s adventure and celebration at mountain locations across the western United States.
 We call this trip The Experience, or EXP.
 On this 12th consecutive year we write you from our mountain lodge in Taos Ski Valley, New Mexico, at 9,500 feet, 9 degrees, in a snowstorm.
 With good friends and fellowship we reflect on the year behind us and look forward to 2015: the year of The Longhairs.